Understanding Edinburgh's Council Tax Bands

 Search the Scottish Assessors Association website (saa.gov.uk) by postcode or address to find any property's council tax band.
 If you think your band is wrong, you can appeal — but be aware it could go up as well as down.

 Factor council tax into your budget when searching for properties.
 Our neighbourhood guides can help you compare areas.
+If you're looking near a particular school, the Edinburgh catchment map shows live rentals by catchment too.